elysemontano/elyse-lecture-notes/cat-tinder/frontend/cat-tinder-testing.md

 Each time I create a new it block, I will have to render my App component.
 There is a way to write this so that you only have to write it once, but I will leave that to you when you are going back and DRYing up your code.

 When calling on screen, this time I want to use my testing playground to help write out the syntax to get by a specific role.
+Each element has a specific role that helps screen readers making your code more accessible.
 Inside, it is calling on an object where the key is name and the value is what is displayed on the page with a regex (string matcher).

 ```javascript
 it("has a heading", () => {